alexharri/website/posts/icelandic-name-declension-trie.md

 Subtrees are only ever incorrectly compressed if the original trie lacks a counterexample to the regularity that led to compression.
 If a counterexample had been present, it would have prevented compression and created an exception to the rule.

 If we pick, say, 450 Icelandic names at random, we will capture many of the rules of Icelandic name declension, and some counterexamples to them.
-Still, 450 names is only about 10% of approved Icelandic names so we can expect loads of declension rules _not_ to be covered by that sample.
+Still, 450 names are only about 10% of approved Icelandic names, so we can expect loads of declension rules _not_ to be covered by that sample.

-But with over 3,600 samples, like in our case, we have over 80% coverage.
-With data that comprehensive, the compressed trie captures the rules, and exceptions to those rules, to an impressive degree.
+But with over 3,600 samples, as in our case, we have over 80% coverage.
+With data that comprehensive, the compressed trie captures the rules -- and exceptions to those rules -- to an impressive degree.

 ## Bundle size